 I can access support before I reach crisis point.

 My child receives high-quality short breaks.
 They are cared for by trained, professional staff in a safe environment.

-Action for Children provides services for Buckinghamshire County Council and the NHS Buckinghamshire Clinical Commissioning Group.
-We have gone through a robust process to award a new contract and are able to confirm Action for Children will continue to deliver targeted short breaks under the new contract starting from 1 October 2019.
+Action for Children provides services for Buckinghamshire Council and the NHS Buckinghamshire Clinical Commissioning Group.
+We have gone through a detailed process to award a new contract and are able to confirm Action for Children will continue to run targeted short breaks under the new contract starting from 1 October 2019.

 The strategy aims to: